We hold corporate and institutional violators accountable through our dual approaches: direct support to communities and policy advocacy.

 Accountability Counsel assists communities to defend their human and environmental rights through complaints to the accountability offices tied to the projects that cause harm.
 We assist communities with complaints requesting dispute resolution through mediation, compliance investigations, or use of other accountability tools.

-Accountability Counsel advocates for independent, fair, transparent, accessible and effective accountability mechanisms and creation of new complaint systems so that banks, corporations and institutions are held to the norms and standards to which they have agreed.
-Our most active policy initiatives relate to the World Bank Inspection Panel, OPIC OA, and the OECD NCP.
+Accountability Counsel advocates for independent, fair, transparent, accessible and effective accountability offices so that banks, corporations and institutions are held to the norms and standards to which they have agreed.
+Our most active policy initiatives relate to the accountability of the World Bank Inspection Panel, OPIC OA, and the OECD NCP.

 Accountability Counsel provides various tools to assist communities in seeking redress for human rights and environmental violations by international financial institutions, export promotion agencies and private corporate actors.
 Our most popular tool for use in trainings is our Accountability Resource Guide.
 We are also convening a Working Group of civil society groups who support community complaints.